sevenview/votd/README.md

     # votd.to_html now outputs:
     # <p>John 3:16 - For God so loved...
 (KJV)</p>

+### Using Text

+You can use the built-in formatted Text:

+    votd.to_text    # For God so loved… -- John 3:16 (KJV)

+Which by default looks like the following:

+    For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life. -- John 3:16 (KJV)

+`to_text` is also aliased to `to_s`

+You can provide custom Text formatting by using the `custom_text` method with a block:

+    votd.custom_text do |votd|
+      "#{votd.reference}|#{votd.text}|#{votd.version}"
+    end

+Which outputs:

+    John 3:16|For God so loved...|(KJV)

+This returns the custom formatted text, or you can call the `to_text` method when ready, and your custom text will be output.

 ## Command Line
 For command-line usage see [here](https://github.com/doctorbh/votd/wiki/Shell-Tool)